 Taiwan Memory Industry: Past, Present, and Future

-- IC Components and Technology, IC industry, IC Applications and Markets
+- IC Devices & Technologies, IC Industry, IC Applications & Markets

 Stephen Su, General Director of IEK, was invited to share “Taiwan Memory Industry: Past, Present, and Future” at the SEMICON Taiwan 2014 Memory Executive Summit.
 In this presentation, Stephen talked about current the global trends in memory industry and the status in Taiwan.
 Then he described the status of ITRI’s research progress in RRAM.
 During his presentation, he emphasized a few key messages:

 - The world is undergoing an industry revolution from Energy Economy to Data Economy.
 The similarity between the two economies is that the value-add comes from exploration, drilling, processing, applications as in Energy Economy.
 However, the main difference is that while natural resource is limited in Energy Economy, the need for data in Data Economy will continue to explode.
 Hence the need for data storage will continue to surge.